calmh/mole/CONFIGURATION.md

   - `author` - Name and email of the configuration file author.
   - `main` - Name of the host to connect to when the tunnel definition is invoked.
   - `version` - Configuration format version.
-Must be set to `3` currently.
+Current version is `3.2`.
   - `aliases[]` - An array of extra name to IP mappings (white space separated) to insert into the hosts file.
 (Optional)